digitalave/digitalave-old-site.github.io/_posts/2019-12-16-How_To_Setup_Intrusion_Detection_Using_Snort_on_PfSense.md

 ### STEP 04: Add Snort To an Interface

+Then we need to add a WAN interace to "Snort Interface" sections.
 Now, let's move to "**Snort Interfaces**" tab and add new Snort interface.

+Goto "Services" menu and select Snort, Then select Interface tab.

 Services > Snort > Interfaces